 Things to Make with Cedar Fence Slats

-Things to Make with Cedar Fence Slats.
 Cedar fence slats make terrific craft materials.
-Cedar is durable and beautiful, especially once the...
+Cedar is durable and beautiful, especially once the wood has weathered.
+If you or someone...